Set up the on-premises Intune Exchange connector

 For a hosted Exchange server, provide the Exchange server address.
 To find the hosted Exchange server URL:

-Open Outlook on the web for Office 365.
+Open Outlook for Office 365.

 Locate the POP External Server value.